How to groom eyebrows at home

 Drugstore eyebrow makeup

 When it comes to drugstore eyebrow makeup, the options are broad and varied.
-It's a good idea to try out a couple of different types and brands to see which one you feel most comfortable with.
+It's a good idea to try out a couple of different types and brands to see which one someone feels most comfortable with.
 Remember, there's nothing wrong with a little trial and error.

 Keep in mind what each of the different products is best at:

-- Eyebrow pencil: great for precision and adding volume and is often long-lasting, too
+- Eyebrow pencils are great for precision and adding volume and is often long-lasting, too

-- Eyebrow gel: fantastic for holding shape in place and for helping with definition
+- Eyebrow gel is fantastic for holding shape in place and for helping with definition

-- Eyebrow tint: ideal for enhancing an already polished shape and for creating a bolder look
+- Eyebrow tint is ideal for enhancing an already polished shape and for creating a bolder look

 Este contenido es solo para fines informativos y no constituye un asesoramiento médico.
 Consult your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.